Santa Clara’s Laptop Orchestra

 They run through the students’ piece a second time using a synced-up stopwatch on the laptops.
 The shape of the piece emerges more definitively, but the difficulty of knowing who’s playing or not becomes an issue: Three players drop out at once, instead of one by one as a wave.
 Each player’s sound field is dominated by the speakers nearby, so it’s hard to tell who else is playing (and, as will become clear during other pieces, it’s all to easy for someone to be making noise without realizing it.)

 “Perhaps we don’t need to look at the stopwatch.
 It’s more the duos looking at each other,” Ruviaro says.
 One of the writers also suggests that the first wave, the entrances, spread out more slowly, as more of a setup.
 Changes in volume would add some welcome variety too, Ruviaro says.
-“The sounds that are more sharp and pointed, you can play more with — when you want to play more and when maybe silence is better.”
-He’d also like to hear more volume from the central duo.

 * * * * * * * *